Security-Onion-Solutions/securityonion-docs/faq.rst

 |
 | **sensor**\
 | Definition: A set of processes listening on a network interface.
 The
-  set of processes currently includes Snort/Suricata, netsniff-ng, and Zeek (although this is in constant flux as we add new capabilities and find better tools for existing capabilities).
+  set of processes currently includes Suricata, Stenographer, and Zeek (although this is in constant flux as we add new capabilities and find better tools for existing capabilities).
 | Naming convention: ``$HOSTNAME-$INTERFACE``\